Update - 30 April: Heavy rainfall impacts port operations in Bangladesh

-Rising rivers, urban waterlogging and a 72-hour alert heighten concerns as heavy rain disrupts crops and cities, including Dhaka and Chittagong
+Rising rivers, urban waterlogging and a 72-hour alert heighten concerns as heavy rain disrupts crops and ports, including Chittagong

 Several regions in Bangladesh witnessed serious floods yesterday, 28 April, due to heavy rainfall.